How to Get Better at Soccer in 1 Week (Solo Training Guide)

 This improve your feel for the ball, your footwork, touch and technique all at the same time.

-If you have an agility ladder or some cones, there are all kinds of great exercises for you to work through.
+If you have an agility ladder or some cones, there are all kinds of great ladder drills for you to work through.

 Most of these will increase the speed of your footwork, your agility, and explosiveness.